 In the most serious cases where the law has been breached, the police may be involved.
-In situations where action is required immediately to protect the wellbeing of people in the community, the Head of College will act as appropriate to ensure that protection.
-One of the great strengths of St Mark's is the positive ways its values have been lived and have evolved over generations.
-Living in accordance with our community values helps enable the best possible College experience for all.
+In situations where action is required immediately to protect the well-being of people in the community, the Head of College will act as appropriate to ensure that protection.

+Living in accordance with our St Mark's community values helps enable the best possible College experience for all.